Economics Major & Concentration Requirements

 An advanced course in international finance and macroeconomics focusing on the factors that determine countries' capital flows and trade balances.
 The course will introduce several models of intertemporal welfare maximization to help students think about optimal consumption and investment decisions across time as well as the influence of fiscal policy in an open economy setting.
 Economics 272 is recommended but not required before you take this course.

-ECON-271 with a grade of C- or better
+ECON 271 with a minimum grade of C-

 • ECON 330 Environmental and Resource Economic Theory